 Parker-Frlaey divorced Joe Blankenship Sr. around 1958 and was widowed twice.
 Her second husband, John Muhlig, died in 1971 and her third husband, Charles Fraley, died in 1998.

-In April, a doctor diagnosed Parker-Fraley with colon cancer and found it had spread to her liver.
-Her family said her care costs thousands of dollars, so they launched a GoFundMe page to raise money.
+In April 2017, a doctor diagnosed Parker-Fraley with colon cancer and found it had spread to her liver.

-Now she spends most of her days in bed, too weak to do most daily tasks unassisted.
-She is nearly deaf and struggles to speak, so her family often uses notes scribbled on a portable whiteboard to communicate.
-Loy lives in the same facility, and she visits daily with her little white dog named Toughy.
+During her final year, she spent most of her days in bed, too weak to do most daily tasks unassisted.
+She was nearly deaf and struggled to speak, so her family often used notes scribbled on a portable whiteboard to communicate.
+Loy lived in the same facility, and she visited daily with her little white dog named Toughy.

 At the very least, Parker-Fraley knows her place in history has finally come to light.